Christian right: Media

 The media has played a major role in the rise of the Christian right since the 1920s and has continued to be a powerful force for political Christianity today.
 The role of the media for the Religious right has been influential in its ability to connect Christian audiences to the larger American culture while at the same time bringing and keeping religion into play as both a political and a cultural force.
 The political agenda of the Christian right has been disseminated to the public through a variety of media outlets including radio broadcasting, television, and literature.

 Religious broadcasting began in the 1920s through the radio.
 Between the 1950s and 1980s, TV became a powerful way for the Christian right to influence the public through shows such as Pat Robertson's The 700 Club and The Family Channel (now Freeform).
 The Internet has also helped the Christian right reach a much larger audience.
-Organization's websites play a strong role in popularising the Christian right's stances on cultural and political issues, and informed interested viewers on how to get involved.
-The Christian Coalition, for example, has used the Internet to inform the public, as well as to sell merchandise and gather members.
+These organizations' websites play a strong role in popularising the Christian right's stances on cultural and political issues, and inform interested viewers on how to get involved.
+For example, the Christian Coalition of America has used the Internet to inform the public, as well as to sell merchandise and gather members.

 Views

+Capital punishment

+Support for the death penalty has divided Catholics and Evangelical Protestants within the Christian Right: The Roman Catholic Church is against capital punishment, while the Southern Baptist Convention and the Lutheran Church-Missouri Synod support it.
+Certain conservative Catholics, however, have supported the death penalty.
+The Moral Majority made strong support for capital punishment part of its socially conservative agenda.
+Surveys have found that Evangelical Protestants are more likely than any other American religious group to favor the death penalty.

 Education

 The Christian right strongly advocates for a system of educational choice, using a system of school vouchers, instead of public education.
 Vouchers would be government funded and could be redeemed for "a specified maximum sum per child per years if spent on approved educational services".
 This method would allow parents to determine which school their child attends while relieving the economic burden associated with private schools.
-The concept is popular among constituents of church-related schools, including those affiliated with Roman Catholicism.
+The concept is popular among constituents of church-related schools, including those affiliated with Evangelical Lutheranism and Roman Catholicism.